johnverbiest/Blog/_posts/2019-09-11-azure-memory-dump-analysis.md

 | !clrstack -l -p | CLR stack with locals and properties of current thread
 | ~~[1b84]s | Changing the current thread
 | !dumpheap -stat | statistics about the heap (# of types and usage)
+| !locks | finds the locks in the system
+| !VerifyHeap | validates managed heap integrity
+| !vmstat | shows info about the virtual memory
+| !dumpdomain | dumps out the applications domain
+| !threadpool | dumps out information on the clr thread pool
+| !gcroot | dumps out the reference chain of the object
+| !strings | dumps out all the strings
+| !threads | dumps out all threads and their last exception
+| !tasktriage | MEX - dump out all running tasks
+| !dumpaspnetsession | MEX - dump out aspnet session data (in Proc Only)
+| !aspxpagesext | MEX - dump out all aspnet running calls
+| !address -summary | dumps a summary of the memory usage